Adopt a Pet

 > Duration in Kampala: Many expats have transported their beloved pets abroad when leaving Uganda, but those unsure of their ability to do so may consider fostering or adopting a wonderful oolder animal looking to live out their few remaining years in the comfort of a kind and loving home.

 You are welcome to visit the shelter at any time to speak with a team member and meet adoptable animals.
-To ensure the Manager will be on-site to approve adoptions and expedite the process, phone +256 789 369997 in advance.
+To ensure the Manager will be on-site to approve adoptions and expedite the process, phone or WhatsApp us in advance at 0772 403789.

 USPCA Adoption Policies:

 The USPCA does not permit adopted animals to be used for breeding purposes.
-Animals will be spayed/neutered before being released for adoption, and those too young for surgery must be brought back for spay/neuter at a time determined in advance by the veterinarian.
-This is to support the animal's health and wellbeing and to further limit the Kampala dog and cat overpopulation issue.
+Animals will be spayed/neutered before being released for adoption, and those too young for surgery must be brought back for spay/neuter at a time determined in advance.
+This is to support the animal's health and well-being and to control the overpopulation of dogs and cats in Uganda.

-The USPCA requires home visits, first before adoption to determine the suitability of the home environment, and soon after to ensure the animals are healthy, well-fed and properly looked after.
+The USPCA may require a home visit before adoption to determine the suitability of the home environment, and/or after adoption to ensure the adopted pet has adapted well to his or her new home.

 USPCA rescues are not to be kept in kennels or boxes for prolonged periods of time.
-Dogs kept outside must have access to a bathroom relief area, water and shade/sun at all times.
+Dogs kept outside must have access at all times to a relief area, water, and shelter to protect from heat and rain.
 Chaining dogs full-time is not humane nor permitted.

 The USPCA requires that all adopted animals receive annual medical vaccinations and proper de-worming and anti-flea/tick treatments.